Ateeqayan/git-demo/README.md

 # git-demo
-To learn some basics in git
+To learn some basics in git with Linux and Shell Script